a-sriel/project-3/devlog.md

 2025-12-10 16:48

 For the final stretch of this project, the print, extract, and search functions need to be implemented.
 I should be able to recycle parts of the B-Tree logic used in the other functions to finish these.

+I was able to finish all of these methods.
+I have also added a readme.
+Overall, this was a difficult undertaking.
+Although the file handling and menu system was easy to implement, using a buffer to pass bigendian numbers, keeping that consistent throughout the project, was challenging.
+The hardest overall part was getting the B-tree logic to work.
+It was difficult to evaluate my work, because reading the hex file was difficult.
+I have also cleaned up the project and removed unneeded files.